 A student applying for transfer credit in a diploma program must submit official transcripts from an accredited and approved institution to the College, including ACC transcripts, for review at least seven (7) days prior to the start of the program.
-Copies of course descriptions, college catalogs, and/or course syllabi will be required for evaluation purposes, unless the school is now closed.
-Policies listed below are effective as of October 15, 2020.
+Copies of course descriptions, college catalogs, and/or course syllabi may be required for evaluation purposes, unless the school is now closed.